port1a/IBM-Data-Science-capstone/README.md

-A repository of the projects in the capstone project of IBM's DS PRofessional Certificate Course.
+A repository of the projects in the capstone project of IBM's DS Professional Certificate Course.

 The order of the notebooks is: